TUMFARSynchrony/SynthARium/README.md

 ## Building & Starting

+In case you want to build the frontend yourself, follow the steps in this section.

 For the general setup and prerequisites, please take a look at the [frontend](./frontend/README.md#configuration) and [backend](./backend/README.md#configuration) READMEs.
+Continue with the steps bellow after both the frontend and backend are set up.

 1. Build frontend
     - Skip this step if there where no changes to the frontend since the last build process